MikroElektronika/mikrosdk_click_v2/clicks/usbtoi2c2/README.md

 void usbtoi2c2_reset_device ( usbtoi2c2_t *ctx );
 ```

-## Example Description

-> This example demonstrates the use of USB to I2C 2 Click by echoing back all the received messages.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */